-- The group compiled information from imaging data shared with us from Harvard University and the Massachusetts General Hospital.
+Our database consists of CT data shared with us from Harvard University / Massachusetts General Hospital.

-- To access the imaging data, click here.
-The User Name is rpi_bic and the Password is rpibicorg.
-The images are organized into folders by part of the human body: head, chest, and abdomen.
-Inside those folders files are organized by cadaver ID number and then by the method of reconstruction, voltage, noise, and slice thickness.
-The file name 100K10NI2_5MMSS00_0351 indicates the voltage (100K), noise index (10NI), slice thickness(2_5MM), and filtered backprojection reconstruction method (SS00).
-SS50 at the end of the file name indicates the adaptive statistical iterative reconstruction method and VEO at the beginning of the file name indicates the Veo reconstruction method, the first model-based iterative reconstruction method.
+The images are organized into folders by body part: head, chest, and abdomen.
+In the folders, files are organized by cadaver ID and then by the reconstruction algorithm, voltage, noise, and slice thickness.
+The file name 100K10NI2_5MMSS00_0351 indicates the voltage (100K), noise index (10NI), slice thickness(2_5MM).
+Also, SS00 indicates the filtered backprojection method, SS50 denotes the statistical iterative method, and VEO the Veo model-based reconstruction method.

 Our team members at RPI and MGH indeed intended to share these images publicly with the community.
 However, we have been recently advised by MGH IRB with several considerations: mainly, (1) the deceased families were not consented for that level of sharing; (2) the head and neck information can be reconstructed back to give the face of the person scanned; etc. Given how much is already available on NIH public data sites and AAPM data sites, we suggest those who are interested in our database to seek alterantives.
 We are very sorry for any inconvenience.